valkymaera/ComfyCollectorNodes/README.md

 # Special Condition Tinkering

+## Neutral Prompt Nodes
 This project is a conceptual port of the "Neutral Prompt" mechanism from Ijleb under the MIT License: https://github.com/ljleb/sd-webui-neutral-prompt which I used a ton in Automatic1111.
+The nodes are model agnostic but some will respond better than others at various weights.

 This allows powerful orthagonal prompt/conditioning combination instead of a basic merge.
 Somewhat oversimplifying but basically: